 Space heating is by means of an oil fired central heating system with radiators located in the main apartments linked by copper piping.
-The radiators have individual thermostatic controls with a remote main thermostat.
-The system is operated by means of a free-standing 'Grant' central heating boiler at the side of the extension.
+The majority of radiators have individual thermostatic controls.
+The programmer is in the kitchen.
+The system is operated by means of a free-standing 'Warmflow' central heating boiler, in the kitchen, having a fanned flue.
 It is a combi boiler which heats the hot water with no hot water storage tank required.